stefanponik/terraform/modules/influxdb/idb-databases-cfg/README.md

 # InfluxDB Terraform Module

-Module provide programmatic and state aware way to manage InfluxDB databases and policies.
+Module provide programmatic and state aware way to manage InfluxDB databases and policies for InfluxDB OSS running on any platform

 # Terraform Requirements